- Religion and Philosophy»

 I am a former student of and Dr. Chuck Missler.
 I thank both for reviving in me my passion for the wondrous Word of God.
 The Book of Ruth has several principles that highlight the laws of ancient Israel.
 One of them was the: Koinonia Institute

 As landowners, the farmers were allowed to reap the field by taking only one pass.
 What the owner left behind helped the destitute including widows to pick up the remainder.
 (Leviticus 19.9-10; 23.22) Just imagine if farmers today following this law.
 The widows and destitute would certainly have food for their families.

 What the owner missed, or left behind, helped the destitute and widows to pick up the remainder. (see Leviticus 19.9-10; 23.22) Just imagine if farmers today would institute this law.
 The widows and destitute would certainly have food for their families.

 We find Naomi in a desperate situation.
 To help Naomi, Ruth volunteers to collect grain after the reapers, where she winds up in the field of Boaz, a wealthy landowner and subsequently the hero of our study.

 Boaz knows Ruth is beautiful.
 He tells his workers to drop generous handfuls of grain for her to gather.
 Hearing of this, Naomi is delighted because Boaz is a kinsman of the family, which leads to an opportunity that is at the epicenter of our lesson.

 To fully apprehend what is to come in our study, one has to be familiar with several other laws in operation in the Torah.

 Next, the “Law of Redemption.”

-We have another important law of Israel.
+This brings us to another important law of Israel.

 The “Law of Levirate Marriage.”